Frequently Asked Questions About Weight Loss Surgery

 Clearly, you want a bariatric surgeon who is very experienced in this specialty area.
 Research shows that the more experienced the surgeon, the lower the risk of death or complications during or after the surgery.

 To identify an excellent surgeon, collect a list of names.
 Ask friends and family members.
-Ask at your church, your office.
-You might be surprised -- lots of people often know others who have had weight loss surgery, and want to share their doctor's name.
+Ask coworkers.
+You might be surprised -- lots of people often know others who have had weight loss surgery and want to share their doctor's name.

 Check into centers and hospitals offering educational seminars for people considering weight loss surgery.
 You can learn more about the actual procedure, the benefits and the risks.
 You may also get names of specialists who perform these surgeries.
 Go to these seminars and ask questions.